 Caption: Every project idea or initiative should get their own business case which presents the profitability forecast.

 Now we can tackle the main question regarding development organizations.
-Development organizations should always choose the projects for execution that have the best business case.
+Development organizations should always choose the projects that have the best business case for execution.
 Picking the projects is like eating cherries from the top, the best ones should be chosen.
 However, the organizations should always view the overall project mass and see which projects can be executed.
-Of course, there are also some projects that are mandatory, and you can’t choose if you want to execute them or not.
+Of course, there are also some projects that are mandatory, and you can’t choose whether you start them or not.
 Legislative changes can cause these kinds of mandatory projects and one good example is the EU GDPR which is enforced in May 2018.
-You can’t choose if you want to make the development projects it requires, you just must find resources to execute them on time.
+You can’t choose if you want to make the development projects it requires, you just must find resources to execute the needed changes (on time).

 To conclude, the bottleneck of success in development projects is the number of ongoing projects under execution.
-The projects with weak business case are excluded or at least they should be left out.
+The projects with weak business case should be excluded or at least they should be left out.

 The world of an organization who does delivery projects is very different from the one who does development projects.
 The starting point is that no project is left undone.
 Lawyers say ”Pacta sunt servanda” meaning agreements have to be kept.
 When the contract is signed, the project will be executed.
 The pressure comes already alone from the business ethics and agreement fines.
 The business case of a delivery project is very divergent from the development project’s case.
 The turnover of a delivery organization comes from three factors: number of employees, average invoicing rate and average hour price.
 Pretty straightforward and simple.